lenis2000/homepage/_posts/blog/2017-05-20-website-update.md

 more-text: More technical details
 ---

 I've updated and streamlined the internal structure of my homepage which will make it much easier to manage.
 This is yet another attempt to better understand [Jekyll](http://jekyllrb.com/) and come up with a website which is easy to manage and update regularly.

-In the process of the update I've moved over almost all content from the previous version (also build with [Jekyll](http://jekyllrb.com/), but back in January 2014), and in particular created a special [gallery of simulations]({{site.url}}/research/gallery/) instead of a series of posts like in the previous version.
+In the process of the update I've moved over almost all content from the previous version (also build with [Jekyll](http://jekyllrb.com/), but back in January 2014), and in particular created a special [gallery of simulations]({{site.url}}/research/gallery/) instead of a series of posts like in the previous version (although these simulations are also displayed in posts).

 The design of the homepage closely follows the style of University of Virginia, and is in line with the
 [new Math Department website](https://uva-math.github.io) which I am also building.